hwhelchel/authentication-and-authorization/README.md

 ###Release 0 : Implement Sign In

-Modify the skeleton code to achieve the following functionality:
+Starting from the `sinatra_skeleton_mvc` your cohort has been using,  achieve the following functionality:

 1. A user can SignUp for a new account with an email and password.
 2. User passwords are stored encrypted in the password-hash field.
 You may implement this yourself or use the `bcyrpt` gem.